siberianfox/g2wiki/Homing-g2core.md

-_This page describes homing operation cycles for version 0.98 and later versions._
+_This page describes homing operation cycles for version 0.99 and later._

 #Homing Commands and Operation
 ##Overview